alextes/lexi/src/ai_interaction/tools/retrieve_manual/manuals/relay_dynamics.md

 ## geography

 some tables will feature a `geo` column. ultra sound operates block auctions in multiple regions, so far `rbx` and `vin`. this column will indicate where a builder block submission was received, or where a proposer header was given out.

+## proposers

+when asked information about the proposer, you usually need to work from a proposer_pubkey or pubkey column in a proposer table, from there you can use `proposer_labels_with_imputed_data_view` in mevdb + the `pubkey` column to find the `label` which is the proposer or node operator name. `validators` in mevdb also contains proposer information. validator is a synonym for proposer. node operators are professional companies which manage many proposers.